dosipod/SrWiki/A-question-on-leds[i]-in-FastLED.md

 * Am I lucky that they don't clash, in that maybe one routine just overwrites the other in the same memory space?
 * Or are we creating a new array of [MAX_LEDS] for each segment.

-If the latter, would that not be very inefficient?

-If inefficient, would it not make more sense to use:
+If the latter, would that not be very inefficient?, and if inefficient, would it not make more sense to use:

 ```
  if (!SEGENV.allocateData(sizeof(CRGB)*SEGLEN)) return mode_static(); //Allocates based on the size of a CRGB